jeremytammik/tbc/a/1898_2022_job_column_inst.md

 ####<a name="2"></a> What's New in Revit 2022 Sneak Peek

-Are you interested in the new features and enhancements coming in the upcoming next release of Revit?
+Are you interested in the new features and enhancements in the upcoming next release of Revit?

-Take the opportunity to join the sneak peek on What's New in Revit 2022 later today, on [April 6, 2021, at 21:30 CET](https://www.timeanddate.com/worldclock/converter.html?iso=20210406T193000&p1=268):
+Take the opportunity to join the *sneak peek on What's New in Revit 2022* later today, on [April 6, 2021, at 21:30 CET](https://www.timeanddate.com/worldclock/converter.html?iso=20210406T193000&p1=268):

 - [What's New in Revit 2022 Sneak Peek](https://youtu.be/FjSbv6W6tcg)